Norway is a once-in-a-lifetime destination and the essence of its appeal is remarkably simple: this is one of the most beautiful countries on earth.

 Northern Lights Voyage of Discovery

-Experience the winter splendor of the Norwegian coastline on this 12 day cruise.
-Where you’ll cross the Artic circle twice, spend 7 days in the auroral zone giving you the best opportunity to see the Northern Lights.
+Experience the Northern Lights on this 12 day flight inclusive cruise.
+You will cross the Arctic circle twice, spend 7 days in the auroral zone giving you the best opportunity to see the Northern Lights.
+Flight departures are from 9 regional UK airports.